mowgly11/blog-api/README.md

 ### POST `/add_blog`

-add_blogs is used to add new blogs into the database. it takes a post requests, accepts application/json data and takes the next parameters:
+`/add_blogs` is used to add new blogs into the database. it takes a post requests, accepts application/json data and takes the next parameters:

  * **title**: the new blog's title.
  * **author**: the blog's author.